 His early attempts yielded mostly realistic depictions that had almost no suggestions of impressionism.
 However, by the late 1890s–early 1910s, he established his signature style that was based on impressionism with an added colorful touch.
 He then moved on to even more dramatic brushwork, a livelier palette and more impasto.
 He began neglecting subject details, a characterizing trait of impressionism.
 His paintings express a deeply individual and poetic reaction to the Colorado landscapes, with stunning understanding of the varying effects of light and air.

 Rocky Mountain Majesty: The Paintings of Charles Partridge Adams will be on view through September 8, 2013.

 - Listen to a Colorado Matters interview (8 minutes) about Adams moving to Colorado in the 1870s, when he was 18, and teaching himself to paint.
 Thomas Brent Smith, director and curator at the DAM's Petrie Institute of Western American Art, talks with Colorado Public Radio's Ryan Warner.

-- Explore our Colorado Landscapes board on Pinterest.
+- Explore our Western American Art board on Pinterest.